 In SAP HANA 2.0 SPS02, we introduced the ability to do CREATE OR REPLACE for procedures and functions, but there was a limitation where you could not change the signature.
 In SAP HANA 2.0 SPS03, we now allow you to make such changes to the signature of the procedure or function when using the CREATE or REPLACE statement.

 MapReduce is a programming model which allows easy development of scalable parallel applications which processes large amounts of data.
 In SAP HANA 2.0 SPS00, we introduced the MAP_MERGE operator which is a specialized version of the MAP_REDUCE operator, a sort of Reducer-less MapReduce.
 In SAP HANA 2.0 SPS03, we now support the MAP_REDUCE operator.
+Please note that both MAP_MERGE and MAP_REDUCE operators work only on single node configuration and scale-out support is to be planned for a future release.
 I’ll try to explain this using a simple use case.
 For example, lets say you have a table which contains IDs and a column containing string data, this string data consists of letters separated by commas.
 The requirement is to count the number of strings that contains each character, and we need to count the number of occurrences of each character in the table.
 Here the “Mapper” function, processes each row of the input table and returns a table for each row processed.
 When all rows of the input table are processed by the “Mapper”, the output tables are aggregated into a single table(this is exactly what MAP_MERGE operator does).